Optimal Approximation -- Smoothness Tradeoffs for Soft-Max Functions: Proofs of Lower Bounds in Section

-where the first equality follows from simple calculations and the second and third inequality follow from the known fact that the total variation distance of a distribution is lower bounded by the total variation of its marginals.
+where the first inequality follows from simple calculations and the second and third inequality follow from the well-known fact that the total variation distance of a distribution is lower bounded by the total variation of its marginals.

-Now we remind that we have assumed that $\vecf$ has $(\ell_{\infty}, \ell_1)$-Lipschitz constant that is at most $L = \log(d) / 8 \delta$.
+Now we remind that we have assumed that $\vecf$ has $(\ell_{\infty}, \ell_1)$-Lipschitz constant that is at most $L = \log(d) / (4 \delta)$.
 Using the fact that the $\ell_1$ norm is a convex function and using the Jensen inequality we have that